Clinic Building of Amritapuri

 As another option, visitors can also choose to stay at the Amritapuri ashram.
 Private rooms are arranged for couples, while single travelers are given dormitory accommodation.
 Rooms at the ashram are very simple, typically with mattresses on the floor and an attached bathroom and shower.
 Staying at the ashram can surely bare a lesson of maintaining inner reflection admidst the tumult and intensity of a big ashram!
 It is also possible to book treatments at “Amma’s Ayurvedic Visuddhi Clinic” a smaller facility located within the ashram itself.
 The doctors and caregivers here are all monastic disciples of Amma and offering treatment is their selfless service.

 Prices for treatments and accommodation are very low.
 The ashram charges around 3EUR per day and prices at the hospital vary between 7 EUR (single room) and 30 EUR (family suite).
-A 7-week panchakarma treatments costs around 900 EUR not including any prescribed medicines.
+A 7-week panchakarma treatment costs around 900 EUR not including any prescribed medicines.

 Simple, Indian style meals are included in accommodation price, but the most popular place to eat is the Western café at the ashram, serving healthy and fresh Indian and non-Indian dishes.